 4. Outreach Seminar

 Outreach Seminar meets throughout the year (typically 6-8 times).
 A member of the MUCC Outreach Committee along with various guest speakers including the Director of the Wellness Resource Center meet with the interns to discuss a wide range of topics related to assessing the need for, planning, and executing effective campus outreach.
 In the fall, interns provide social media posts and a one-minute video for use on the Student Health and Well-being social media channels or website.
 They receive specific feedback regarding their presentation style and skill.
-Interns participate in a campus consultation or collaborative outreach project during the year.
-They will have additional opportunities to meet with Outreach Committee members for consultation and mentoring during these projects.
+During the spring, interns provide a self-help module on a clinical topic of choice.
+They have additional opportunities to meet with Outreach Committee members for consultation and mentoring during these projects.

 Other Training Activities

 1. General Staff Meetings

 General staff meetings (GSM) occur monthly and are dedicated to discussion of administrative and programmatic issues or on staff development.
 Participation in staff meeting is intended to provide interns with an understanding of organizational issues within a university setting and an opportunity to move into a more collegial role with respect to the clinical professionals.